meovangdepzai1/SkyBlockX/README.md

 # SkyBlockX

-SkyBlock Plugin with SQLite3 Support
+> SkyBlock Plugin with SQLite3 Support

 # Features
-> Partner System\n
+- Partner System
-> Island Lock System\n
+- Island Lock System
-> The System of Seeing the Player on the Island\n
+- The System of Seeing the Player on the Island
-> Visiting System\n
+- Visiting System
-> Throwing Players from the Island\n
+- Throwing Players from the Island
-> Island Erase System\n
+- Island Erase System
-> Creating an Island with a Generator System\n
+- Creating an Island with a Generator System

 # Screenshout